-According to Laughlins, 95% of Fleas in your house are not on your Pet.
+Did you know that around 95% of the Fleas in your house are not on your Pet?
 That is one scary statistic.
-Flea Eggs can be found in your carpet, floorboards, bedding and even in your garden soil.
+Flea Eggs can be found in your carpet, floorboards, bedding, and even in your garden soil.

-In order to keep on top of these pests, you need to steam clean your carpets and floors regularly and be sure that you are washing your bedding often.
-You should also keep on top of your garden with regular raking and removing organic debri from garden beds.
+In order to keep on top of these pests, you need to steam clean your carpets and floors regularly.
+You also must wash your bedding often.
+Keep on top of your garden with regular raking and removing organic debris from beds.

 Flea Pest Control Ideas